organicmaps/organicmaps/docs/TRANSLATIONS.md

 Adding and updating translations is easy!
 1. Change the translation file you want, e.g. [strings.txt](../data/strings/strings.txt) ([raw text version](https://raw.githubusercontent.com/organicmaps/organicmaps/master/data/strings/strings.txt))
-2. Commit your changes
+2. Commit your string changes with the title `[strings] {description of changes}`
-3. Send a pull request!
+3. (Optional) run the `tools/unix/generate_localizations.sh` script

-Please prepend `[strings]` to your commit message and add [Developers Certificate of Origin](CONTRIBUTING.md#legal-requirements) to it.
+4. (Optional) Commit the updated files with the title `[strings] Regenerated`

-Then run a `tools/unix/generate_localizations.sh` script and add the changes as a separate `[strings] Regenerated` commit.
+5. Send a pull request!

-But if you can't run it - don't worry, its not mandatory!
+Please make sure to add a [Developers Certificate of Origin](CONTRIBUTING.md#legal-requirements) to your commit descriptions.

 ## Requirements